 All communications between the solar car driver and support vehicles must be audible (for voice communications), to the Observer at all times.
-Any communications in languages other than English or in code, must be explained to the Observer if requested.
+Any communications in code or in languages other than English, must be explained to the Observer if requested.